marcusgia2505/LIONESS_doc/docs/03021_lionessexperiment.rst

 The following figure shows the standard flow of an online experiment and describes all the mechanisms along this flow.

 1. Participants log in via a link from an external website (e.g. Amazon MTurk).
-2. Then they go through the experiment and
+2. Then they go through the experiment.
 3. At the end they return to the external site to get their payoff.

 .. image:: _static/control_flow2.png

 The blue arrows show the normal flow of the experiment.
 The red arrows show possible dropouts.
 The euro symbol shows if a showup fee is paid on dropout or not.
 The blue line around the stages mark the boundaries of a LIONESS experiment.

-When participants arrived from the external site, they are registered and get a player number.
+When participants arrive from the external site, they are registered and get a player number.
 Then they go to the first stage of the experiment.
 After that a quiz may follow where, participants have to answer control questions in order to participate.
 The quiz is optional.
 After passing the quiz, participants wait in the lobby to be matched to a group.
 This is optional for single player games.
 Then participants make their decisions (maybe over several rounds) before they are informed about their payoff (end).
-From their they
+From there they are directed back to the external site they came from.

-On the way through the experiment, LIONESS experiment handle all kind of possible drop out issues.
+On the way through the experiment, LIONESS experiment handle all kind of possible dropout issues, which are described in the following.

 a) Internet Explorer
 ---------------------

 b) Task not active
 -------------------